12 Cheesecake Mistakes We’re All Probably Making

 When you use a water bath, you need to make sure no water seeps into your pan.
 Yes, many springform pans say they are leakproof, but you never want to risk a beautiful bake.
 Instead, Catherine recommends wrapping the pans in foil before setting them in the water bath or placing your springform inside a slightly larger traditional cake pan.
 Both methods work and keep your cake dry.

 There is nothing harder for cheesecake lovers than waiting for your baked cake to chill before slicing into it!
 For the best and tastiest results, place your baked cheesecake in the refrigerator for at least four hours, but overnight is best.
 You can’t rush perfection, so keep this double chocolate espresso cheesecake chilling until it’s set.

 Always prebake your crust before filling it with the cheesecake filling.
 Even if the recipe doesn’t call for baking the crust first, place it in the oven for about 10 minutes.
-This will keep it perfectly crispy and ready for a delicious filling, like this white chocolate raspberry mousse.
+This will keep it perfectly crispy and ready for a delicious filling.

 Opening the oven door too soon can cause the center of your cheesecake to sink.
 Opening the door too often will lengthen your cooking time, but it’s hard to predict by how long.
 Try to wait until your cake is almost ready before peeking.
 After all, you wouldn’t want anything to ruin this heavenly grasshopper cheesecake!

 Cheesecakes are delicate little souls.
 It’s nearly impossible to lift an intact cheesecake out of a cake pan, so invest in a springform pan for your creation.
-Make sure the raised side is facing up, and once your cheesecake has cooled, gently remove the outerpan.
+Make sure the raised side is facing up, and once your cheesecake has cooled, gently remove the outer ring.

 Don’t have a springform pan?
 Try making easy cheesecake bars instead!